IBMDeveloperUK/Containers-101/1_Create_view_pull_images/README.md

-# Creating, pulling and running Docker images
+# Exercise 1: Creating, pulling and running Docker images

 ## Create a Dockerfile